 - This form is for Current Residents who would like to have a visitor stay with them for up to 6 nights.
 Please be sure to read all the guidelines for extended visitors on the application.
 If you have any questions, please feel free to contact the Office Of Residence Life.

-- If you have been notified the current semester is your final semester of housing eligibility in the residence hall and wish to appeal to stay an additional term, please select the link below to fill out an appeal form.
+- If you have been notified that the current semester is your final semester of housing eligibility in the residence hall, and wish to appeal to stay an additional term, please select the link below to fill out an appeal form.
 Please be aware that no appeals are guaranteed.

 Re-Application for Residence

 - Current residents must reapply for the Fall semester (returning student application).
 Even if you are provided a room as part of a scholarship program, if you fail to submit an application, you run the risk of losing your room.
 (Rooms are not guaranteed without application).

 - Applicants who have earned more than 95 credits by the move-in date are limited to one year of residency.

 - Residents who receive priority status for housing via participation in academic, athletic, or other special programs must meet program requirements in order to retain priority status.
 Each special program retains the right to deny priority status to residents who discontinue their association with the program or who fail to meet program requirements.

 - All other undergraduates who are selected via the aforementioned selection process will be eligible for housing for two years.

 - Priority for returning students only applies to students who are continuing enrollees and residents.
 Students who voluntarily leave the residence hall prior to completing the number of years to which they are entitled will forfeit their eligibility and priority as “returning students.”